 Every spring and fall, Sacramento residents should clean their air conditioner’s coils.
 This includes removing fallen debris, cleaning dust, and removing pollen buildup.
-The unit could be damaged if your AC coils do not have the proper airflow.
-However, you may wonder if power washing your AC unit is safe.
+Cleaning your air conditioner is important.
+However, you may wonder if using a pressure washer on your AC unit is safe.

 Why You Should Never Power Wash Your AC Unit

-A garden hose exerts less pressure but does not have sufficient force to get into the tiny grooves and spirals of the coils.
+A garden hose exerts less pressure but does not have sufficient force actually clean out your AC.
 So it’s not an effective way to clean your AC unit.

-Sadly, at Gallagher's Plumbing, Heating and Air Conditioning we have seen some AC coils that were wholly bent out of shape or had large holes push through them because they were power washed.
+Sadly, we have seen some badly damaged Air Conditioners from power washing.
 Replacing AC coils can be extremely expensive, depending on the repaired unit.
+Verdict: don’t use a pressure washer on your AC unit.
 The following tips may be beneficial to help you keep your air conditioner’s external condenser unit clean without damaging it.

 Understanding the Difference Between the Evaporator and Condenser Coils

 Before starting a project cleaning your AC unit, you should know a little about how the system works.
-Your AC unit has indoor and outdoor components.
-Each has a unique coil that needs to be cleaned.
+Your AC unit has indoor and outdoor components, which both have their own coil.

 Cleaning Your Air Conditioner’s Indoor Unit